dictadata/storage-junctions/docs/transforms/index.md

 * Codify - Infer field encodings from examining a stream of objects.
 * Aggregate - Summarize a data stream similar to SQL GROUP BY and SUM
-* Fields - field selection and mappings.
+* Mutate - field selection and mappings.
 * Filter - select constructs to forward or drop.
-* MetaStats - calculate meta statistics about fields for a stream of constructs.
+* FlowStats - calculate meta statistics about fields for a stream of constructs.

 ## Tranform Plugins